-In this post we’ll present an out of the box automated email sequence.
+In this post we’ll show how to create an almost out of the box automated email sequence.
 That way you can say goodbye to writer’s block.
 In fact, you will also be able to add in a personalized touchpoint every few weeks in addition to your regularly scheduled automated email sequence.
 Also, check out our post on how to get better website conversions.

 So roll up your sleeves and let your creative juices flow!